google-site-verification: google97197d2cda59094f.html ;

 • If you book your European train tickets online you will save money the earlier you do it.
 Things like the Vatican you can "skip the queue" by booking online and save wasting a lot of time lining up for tickets.

-VISAS - make sure you have 6 months left in your passport and probably the only place you will need a visa for is Algeria which you're not going to anyway 😃
+VISAS - make sure you have 6 months left in your passport and probably the only place you will need a visa for is Algeria which you may not be going to anyway.

 HOTELS -